What are Collider Sprints?

 Current Collider Sprints

 Today, online data trails provide large volumes of private, real-time consumer information to companies doing business on the Internet.
-Whether it’s search histories, GPS locations, browsing behavior, or social media content, companies such as Google, Amazon and Facebook are able to mine data streams to gain insights about details that consumers may consider private (and may incorrectly assume is undiscoverable).
-Can the privacy of individual consumers be protected by injecting irrelevant or mis-directing noise into the Internet data stream?
+Search histories, GPS locations, browsing behaviors or social media content postings, allow companies like Google, Amazon and Facebook to mine data streams to gain insights and details that consumers may consider private (and may incorrectly assume is undiscoverable).
+Can we protect the privacy of individual consumers by injecting irrelevant or misdirected noise into the Internet data stream?
+Learn more...

 Previous Collider Sprints